 A Foodie Guide: 10 Must - Try Dishes in Myanmar

-When travelling to a foreign country, it would be a huge mistake to not discover local cuisine, especially Asian countries which are the very home of exotic spices and cooking techniques.
+When travelling to a foreign country, it would be a huge mistake not to discover local cuisine, especially in Asian countries, which are the very home of exotic spices and cooking techniques.
 Myanmar was once a mighty empire of Southeast Asia for eras.
-However, this rich-in-culture country has been much of a favour of the modern world; therefore, some may find it confusing when trying to explore Myanmar cuisine.
+However, this rich-culture country has been much of a favour to the modern world; therefore, some may find it confusing when trying to explore Myanmar cuisine.

-Insufficient information and images would not give you a full understanding but quite patchy about what to try in Myanmar.
+Insufficient information and images would not give you a full understanding, but they are quite patchy about what to try in Myanmar.
 It may seem that the Burmese do not have many traditional – cultural dishes like many other Asian realms.

-In fact, you will be amazed by these tasty legacies of Myanmar when you set foot on this vibrant country yourself and discover the once forgotten values of this culture.
-Below comes 10 must - try dishes in Myanmar that you don't want to miss in your Myanmar tours.
+In fact, you will be amazed by these tasty legacies of Myanmar when you set foot in this vibrant country yourself and discover the once-forgotten values of this culture.
+Below are 10 must-try dishes in Myanmar that you don't want to miss on your Myanmar tours.

 1. Mohinga - Fish Noodle

-As Burmese is also an Asian civilization, their foods also come with lots of tastes and spices; hence, noodle dishes with delicious broth is a must.
-Mohinga is considered one of the biggest proud of Myanmar cuisine, just like Vietnamese ‘phở’ and Thai ‘pad’.
-Although this dish is usually served as breakfast, you can easily buy this anytime of the day from street food stalls and teahouses.
+As Burmese is also an Asian civilization, their foods also come with lots of tastes and spices; hence, noodle dishes with delicious broth are a must.
+Mohinga is considered one of the most proud of Myanmar's cuisine, just like Vietnamese "Phở" and Thai "Pad."
+Although this dish is usually served as breakfast, you can easily buy it anytime of the day from street food stalls and teahouses.

-Mohinga is usually cooked with fresh fish, vermicelli noodle and typical Asian spices like garlic, onion, lemongrass and ginger.
-Although it may seem simple, the taste will never disappoint any travellers.
+Mohinga is usually cooked with fresh fish, vermicelli noodles, and typical Asian spices like garlic, onion, lemongrass, and ginger.
+Although it may seem simple, the taste will never disappoint any traveler.

 2. Lephet Thoke – Tea Leaf Salad